Scipione del Ferro: Diffusion of his work

 There are no surviving scripts from del Ferro.
 This is in large part due to his resistance to communicating his works.
 Instead of publishing his ideas, he would only show them to a small, select group of friends and students.

 It is suspected that this is due to the practice of mathematicians at the time of publicly challenging one another.
 When a mathematician accepted another's challenge, each mathematician needed to solve the other's problems.
 The loser in a challenge often lost funding or his university position.
 Del Ferro was fearful of being challenged and likely kept his greatest work secret so that he could use it to defend himself in the event of a challenge.

 Despite this secrecy, he had a notebook where he recorded all his important discoveries.
-After his death in 1526, this notebook was inherited by his son-in-law Annibale della Nave, who was married to del Ferro's daughter, Filippa.
-Nave was also a mathematician and a former student of del Ferro's, and he replaced del Ferro at the University of Bologna after his death.
+After he died in 1526, his son-in-law Annibale della Nave inherited this notebook, who was also a mathematician and married to del Ferro's daughter, Filippa.
+Nave was a former student of del Ferro's, and he replaced del Ferro at the University of Bologna after his death.

 In 1543, Gerolamo Cardano and Lodovico Ferrari (one of Cardano's students) travelled to Bologna to meet Nave and learn about his late father-in-law's notebook, where the solution to the depressed cubic equation appeared.